Amazing Dry Brine Turkey

 - Remove giblets, and rinse & pat dry your turkey.

-- Measure out approximately 1 tbsp kosher salt per 4 lbs of turkey and place in a small bowl.
+- Measure out approximately 1 tablespoon kosher salt per 4 lbs of turkey and place in a small bowl.

-- If using herbs, stir 1 1/2 tsp diced herbs into the salt.
+- If using herbs, stir 1 1/2 teaspoon diced herbs into the salt.

 - Sprinkle a little salt into the cavity of the turkey.
 Distribute the remaining salt over all surfaces of the turkey, concentrating a little more on the meatiest areas.